 Unfortunately, by the time I arrived home I was utterly exhausted, having been awake for over 24 hours.
 I collapsed onto the sofa to watch the Prime Minister resign, before finally going to bed at 9 o’clock – just the time we had, rather ambitiously, agreed on for breakfast…

 But that is not to complain!
-In fact, I’ll take this opportunity to say that the Brexit Breakfast that I later enjoyed was scrumptious, to extend my thanks to the 17.4 million good souls who voted for my breakfast (albeit indirectly and without the knowledge) and finally, to thank my friend for honouring the bet which he had understandably thought quite a safe one…
+In fact, I’ll take this opportunity to say that the Brexit Breakfast that I later enjoyed was excellent, to extend my thanks to the 17.4 million who voted for my breakfast (albeit indirectly and without the knowledge) and finally, to thank my friend for honouring the bet which he had understandably thought quite a safe one…

 Now here’s hoping the Brexit is just as good as the Breakfast, even if it ends up being rather more difficult to serve!